You've got questions? We've got answers!

 Key Features:

-2. Choose a Generation Mode: Select the tab for the type of generation you want to perform: "Text to 3D", "Image to 3D", "Texture Generation", or "Model Variation".
+- Choose a Generation Mode: Select the tab for the type of generation you want to perform: "Text to 3D", "Image to 3D", or "Texture Generation".

-4. Set Complexity Options (Optional): Before generating, you can select the desired Shape Complexity and Texture Complexity.
-This allows you to create models that are optimized for your game's performance needs, from simple, low-poly shapes to more detailed assets.
+- Set Advanced Options (Optional): Before generating, you can adjust the Advanced options panel to control mesh complexity (max triangles, adaptive decimation) and texture quality (type, resolution).
+This allows you to create models that are optimized for your game's performance needs, from simple low-poly shapes to more detailed assets.

 This mode creates a 3D model based solely on your text input.
 The process involves two steps: first generating a 2D concept image from your prompt, and then converting that image into a 3D model.